-However, no matter what county in Maryland you live in, depending on what the situation is with the natural and/or adopted parents/legal guardians, you can obtain informal kinship by executing two affidavits.
+Regardless of what county in Maryland you live in, depending on what the situation is with the natural and/or adopted parents/legal guardians, you can obtain informal kinship by executing two affidavits.
 One for school and one for medical.
-These documents are carbon copies so you will need to go into your local Department of Social Services to obtain an official copy.
-Read more information about kinship here.
+You will need to go into your local Department of Social Services to obtain an official copy.

 Obtaining Custody of a child means that you become their de-facto parent and are responsible for the child’s welfare and well-being.